 Get professional installation from Michigan Rose Construction.

-Glass railings are the premium option when you want crystal-clear views with sophisticated style.
-Tempered safety glass panels handle impacts and weather while giving you wind protection during Michigan’s breezy days.
+Glass railings deliver crystal-clear views with a sophisticated finish.
+Tempered safety glass panels handle impact and weather loads while providing wind protection during Michigan’s breezy spring and fall seasons.

-Maintenance involves keeping the glass clean to maintain its clarity and attractiveness.
-Michigan’s seasonal pollen, dust, and weather will need attention to keep things looking pristine.
-But glass never rots, fades, or falls apart like organic materials.
+Maintenance involves keeping glass panels clean for clarity and visual impact.
+Michigan’s seasonal pollen, dust, and road grime require periodic cleaning though glass never rots, fades, or breaks down like organic materials.

-Picking the Right Railing for Your Michigan Home
+How to Choose the Right Deck Railing for Your Michigan Home

-Consider both upfront costs and long-term expenses when creating your budget.
-Wood costs less initially, but it requires annual maintenance that adds up.
-Composite and metal systems may cost more upfront, but they save money through reduced maintenance and longer lifespan.
+When budgeting, account for both upfront cost and lifecycle cost.
+Wood costs the least initially but requires annual maintenance that adds up over 10 years.
+Composite and metal systems cost more upfront but save money through reduced maintenance and longer lifespan.

 Need expert help?